JAC874/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Plans to improve the transition of the opacity of the button within the reservation form and design of the checkbox.
+- improve the transition of the opacity of the button within the reservation form and design of the checkbox
+- add css and semantics to support responsive design